Bernardo-MG/docs-maven-skin/src/site/markdown/custom_site_descriptor.md

 </body>
 ```

-The skin will create a dropdown meny for each menu defined in topNav, while the ones in bottomNav will become a column with links.
+The skin will create a dropdown menu for each menu defined in topNav, while the ones in bottomNav will become each a column with links.

 #### Icons

-The iconNav option does not work like the others, as it will be used to render a list of icons, using Font Awesome to pick them.
+The iconNav option will be used to render a list of icons, with the help of Font Awesome.

-For this to work you just need to add an image to the menu item:
+For this to work you just need to add an image attribute to the menu item:

 ```xml
 <body>